Oliver Sacks

 — Oliver Sacks[20]

 Having completed his medical degree, Sacks began his pre-registration house officer rotations at Middlesex Hospital the following month.
 "My eldest brother, Marcus, had trained at the Middlesex," he said, "and now I was following his footsteps."[20]
 Before beginning his house officer post, he said he first wanted some hospital experience to gain more confidence, and took a job at a hospital in St Albans where his mother had worked as an emergency surgeon during the war.[citation needed] He then did his first six-month post in Middlesex Hospital's medical unit, followed by another six months in its neurological unit.[19][22]
-He completed his pre-registration year in June 1960 but was uncertain about his future.[20]
+He completed his pre-registration year in June 1960, but was uncertain about his future.[20]

-Beginning life in North America edit
+Beginning life in North America

 Sacks left Britain and flew to Montreal, Canada, on 9 July 1960, his 27th birthday.
 He visited the Montreal Neurological Institute and the Royal Canadian Air Force (RCAF), telling them that he wanted to be a pilot.
 After some interviews and checking his background, they told him he would be best in medical research.
-But as he kept making mistakes, like losing data of several months of research, destroying irreplaceable slides and losing biological samples, his supervisors had second thoughts about him.[23]
+But as he kept making mistakes, including losing data from several months of research, destroying irreplaceable slides, and losing biological samples, his supervisors had second thoughts about him.[23]
 Dr. Taylor, the head medical officer, told him, "You are clearly talented and we would love to have you, but I am not sure about your motives for joining."
 He was told to travel for a few months and reconsider.
 He used the next three months to travel across Canada and deep into the Canadian Rockies, which he described in his personal journal, later published as Canada: Pause, 1960.[20]

 In 1961 he arrived in the United States,[24] completing an internship at Mt.
 Zion Hospital in San Francisco and a residency in neurology and neuropathology at UCLA.[25]
 While in San Francisco, Sacks became a lifelong close friend of poet Thom Gunn, saying he loved his wild imagination, his strict control, and perfect poetic form.[10]
 During much of his time at UCLA, he lived in a rented house in Topanga Canyon[26] and experimented with various recreational drugs.
 He described some of his experiences in a 2012 New Yorker article,[27] and in his book Hallucinations.[28]
 During his early career in California and New York City he indulged in: